 The Context

 The discharges are not isolated incidents, but signs of systemic failure.
-AER’s ongoing inaction reflects deeper issues in Alberta’s regulatory system.
+Alberta Energy Regulator’s ongoing inaction reflects deeper issues in Alberta’s regulatory system.
 The government has set up a system where decisions about approving industrial projects and consulting with First Nations are kept separate — despite these projects all taking place on Treaty lands and creating impacts that interact and may exacerbate each other.
 Further, there are unfair rules that limit which projects First Nations are allowed to give input on.
 These rules are written into laws, policies, and government orders, and they make it easy for major developments to move ahead without properly involving Indigenous communities, who are the most affected when things go wrong.

-ACFN was excluded from decisions about tailings risks, denied consultation about threats to their lands and waters, and then actively excluded from being warned about when these risks came to fruition.
+Athabasca Chipewyan First Nation was excluded from decisions about tailings risks, denied consultation about threats to their lands and waters, and then actively excluded from being warned about when these risks came to fruition.

 The Legal Case